 Example: To serve them French cuisine is like casting pearls before swine.

-Don’t make plans based on future events that may not happen at all.
+Don’t make plans based on future events that may not happen.

-Example: X: I’ve to prepare for my campaign.
-Y: But you haven’t been nominated yet.
+Example: You’re preparing for election campaign when you have not yet been nominated.
 Don’t count your chickens before they hatch.

-47. Don’t cross a bridge until you come to it.
+60. Don’t cross the bridge till you come to it.

 Deal with a situation when it happens and not unnecessarily worry about it in advance.